abiswas3/sportsMaths/NewRankings/main.md

 there is no need to go over the details again.

-[^1]: Searching for PTO rankings on Twitter should
+[^1]: Searching for PTO rankings on Twitter should reveal Twitter rants about how unfair the old system was perceived to be.

 At this point, as far as the PTO is concerned, this ranking problem